-Gerald Strine uses only hand tools in creating his sculpture.
+Jerry Strine uses only hand tools in creating his sculptures.
 He believes there is a visceral connection when working wood by hand, and it keeps him centered.
 Known as “Just Jerry” he is a period cabinetmaker and artistic designer of “all things wood.”
 Modestly, he would argue, “I’m still an apprentice”.

-I will be working on a sculpture and will discuss how and why I choose one species of wood over another, obtaining the raw material appropriate to the desired results, the hand tools I use to carve and the application of different finishes, type of pigments and top coats.
+I will be working on a sculpture and will discuss how and why I choose one species of wood over another, obtaining the raw material appropriate to the desired results, the hand tools I use to carve, the application of different finishes, and the types of pigments and top coats.

 < All Artists | Previous Artist | Next Artist >

 My Work & Studio